 ENG 317.
-Creative Writing: Three Genres, 3 hours, Fall, Spring
+Creative Writing: Three Genres, 3 hours, Fall and Spring even years

 A prerequisite for all Creative Writing courses with reading, discussion, and writing original works in three genres.
 Practicum in creating works of personal non-fiction/memoir, poetry, and fiction.